sort-object-types

 [DEPRECATED] ignorePattern

-Allows you to specify names or patterns for object types that should be ignored by this rule.
+Specifies names or patterns for object types to be ignored by this rule.
 This can be useful if you have specific object types that you do not want to sort.

 You can specify their names or a regexp pattern to ignore, for example: '^Component.+' to ignore all object types whose names begin with the word “Component”.